ranjithkumarravikumar52/springmvc-hibernate-sandbox/README.md

 * Authentication and Authorization
     * in-memory
     * jdbc
+* Spring Security Dependencies
+    * spring-security-web
+    * spring-security-config
+* Spring security and Spring Framework operate on different release cycles (not in sync)
+    * Common pitfall is using incompatible projects
+    * Need to find compatible version
+        * Look at the POM version in maven repo

+## Migrate to java-config
 * In our app, we use no-xml for our configuration

-## Migrate to java-config
 * Create a class for Spring App Configuration
     * Define a bean for view resolver here
 * Create spring dispatcher servlet initializer